I’ve mentioned motorcycle touring and hydration numerous times over the past few months.

-But I’d be willing to be that most people skimmed over those parts because it’s 2020 and we’ve all spent years having scientists and researchers telling us just how important it is.
+But I’d be willing to be that most people skimmed over those parts because we’ve all spent years having scientists and researchers telling us just how important it is.

 We know what we’re doing when it comes to water, right?

 Anybody under the age of 40 would have been brought up being told how important water is for our basic function.
-They would have discussed it in primary school.
-Then they would have discussed it in high school – extensively.
+You would have discussed it in primary school.
+Then you would have discussed it in high school – extensively.

 Over the years, you would have read about it in fitness magazines and health forums, and you would have skipped over it in motorcycle-related publications such as this one.